 Acupuncture typically entails needling specific points of the body surface.
-According to Traditional Chinese Medicine (TCM) philosophy, illness is caused by imbalances of energies in the body and acupuncture is a treatment that re-balances energies.
-Therefore, it is claimed by TCM-practitioners to be helpful in most human condition.
+According to Traditional Chinese Medicine (TCM) philosophy, illness is caused by imbalances of energies in the body, while acupuncture is a treatment that re-balances energies.
+Therefore, it is claimed by TCM-practitioners to be helpful in many health-related problems.
 By contrast, most Western acupuncturists follow the principles of conventional medicine and would employ acupuncture only for specific conditions.
 Yet both types of practitioners might advocate acupuncture for a wide range of conditions and symptoms.
 Treatment-induced leukopenia (reduced number of white blood cells) is one condition for which acupuncture treatment has been suggested.

 Mild adverse effects, e.g. pain or bleeding at the site of acupuncture can be expected in about 10% of all cases, and serious complications, such as pneumothorax and hepatitis, seem to be very rare.

 Karen Pilkington, Edzard Ernst, CAM Cancer Consortium.
 Acupuncture for treatment-induced leukopenia [online document], June, 2021.